ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-loading-cell-renderer/_simple-renderer-react.md

 [[only-react]]
-|Below is a simple example of filter component as a Hook:
+|Below is a simple example of loading cell renderer component as a Hook:
 |
 |```jsx
 |export default props => {